Light of the Path Retreat 2017

 Blue Ridge Assembly in Black Mountain is just off Interstate 40 in Western North Carolina.

 Driving directions to Blue Ridge Assembly

-The Asheville Regional Airport (AVL), is a 30-minute drive or shuttle ride to the Blue Ridge Assembly in Black Mountain, and is the recommended arrival point.
+We strongly encourage retreat participants to book flights to the Asheville Regional Airport (AVL).
+The Asheville airport is a 40-minute shuttle ride to the Blue Ridge Assembly in Black Mountain, and is the recommended arrival point.
 The airport can be reached via connections from anywhere in the country.

 There are two shuttle services from Asheville Regional Airport to Blue Ridge Assembly: